donbr/nsclc-pathways/mcp-paper/mcp-vscode-insiders-research.md

 ## VS Code Insiders and MCP Integration

-As of March 2025 (version 1.99), Visual Studio Code now officially supports Model Context Protocol (MCP) servers in agent mode.
+As of March 2025 (version 1.99), [Visual Studio Code - Insiders](https://code.visualstudio.com/insiders/) now officially supports Model Context Protocol (MCP) servers in agent mode.
 This significant addition enables VS Code and its GitHub Copilot integration to interact with a wide variety of external tools and data sources through a standardized protocol.

 The March 2025 release included several key features related to MCP:
 - Full MCP server support in agent mode